 All the disclosures and required actions in the QCA Corporate Governance Code are contained within the FRC’s UK Corporate Governance Code.
 The differences between the two are the more extensive requirements and disclosures contained in the FRC’s version, which we have detailed below.

 - There should be a formal workforce engagement mechanism.
-The FRC suggest that companies use one of three methods - an employee director, a formal workforce advisory panel and a designated non-executive director.
+The FRC suggest that companies use one of three methods - an employee director, a formal workforce advisory panel or a designated non-executive director.

 - Companies should have a diversity policy and should be ensuring that succession planning and the board appointment process support a diverse pipeline.